gyh8/gyh8.github.io/_pages/about.md

 <div class='paper-box-image'><div><div class="badge"></div><img src='images/overall.jpg' alt="sym" width="50%"></div></div>

 # 🔥 News
 - *2025.05*: moved to CIOMP at Changchun, starting a new group.
-Join us!
+Join us via gong.ai@qq.com !
 - *2024.09*: &nbsp;🎉One paper has been accepted by IEEE Sensors Journal.
 - *2024.04*: &nbsp;🎉 One paper has been accepted at ISPRS (IF=12.7).
 - *2024.03*: invited by EuroGraphics(https://eg2024.cyens.org.cy)